 Voice Picking Overview

-Compared to traditional warehouse processes using pen and paper or handheld computers and barcode scanning, a voice picking system creates a hands-free, heads-up user workflow.
-Rather than stopping to read, scan, write or punch keys, users listen and speak in a fluid, efficient workflow.
+Compared to traditional warehouse order picking processes using paper or barcode scanning, a voice-directed picking system creates a hands-free, heads-up user workflow.
+Rather than stopping to read, scan, write or punch keys, users listen and speak in a fluid, efficient cadence.
 This results in dramatic, direct pay-offs:

-Depending on your process (picking full cases from pallet locations vs. picking individual items from flow racks) productivity gains may range from 10-90%.
-Lucas customers have achieved average productivity gains in picking of 36%.
+Depending on your process (e.g., full case picking from pallets vs. piece picking from flow racks), productivity gains may range from 10-90%.
+Lucas customers have achieved average picking productivity gains of 36%.

 - Reduce errors.

 Even DCs with 99.9% picking accuracy before voice can reduce picking errors by 25% or more with voice picking.

 Because operators are eyes and hands free, they are more aware of surroundings.
 Operations that add voice solutions often see a decrease in accidents.